IBM/mern-app/README.md

 ## Getting Started

-> As an alternative to the steps below, you can [create this project as a starter kit on IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?starterKit=6da47a55-cff8-344d-a8ec-08a24c9e1936), which automatically provisions required services, and injects service credentials into a custom fork of this pattern.
+> As an alternative to the steps below, you can [create this project as a starter kit on IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?starterKit=6da47a55-cff8-344d-a8ec-08a24c9e1936), which automatically provisions required services and injects service credentials into a custom fork of this pattern.
+Cloud Foundry, Kubernetes, and Red Hat OpenShift are available as deployment targets when you use the starter kit.

 Install the latest version of the [IBM Cloud Developer Tools](https://github.com/IBM-Cloud/ibm-cloud-developer-tools) CLI.